Does God Exist? Part 2 - An Argument from Design

 To support life, the earth has to be just the right size, its rotation must be within certain limits, its tilt must be correct to cause the seasons, its land - water ratio must be a delicate balance.
 Our biological structure is very fragile.
 A little too much heat or cold and we die.
 We need light, but not too much ultraviolet.
 We need heat, but not too much infrared.
 We live just beneath an airscreen shielding us from millions of missiles every day.
 We live just ten miles above a rock screen that shields us from the terrible heat under our feet.

-Professors John Barrow and Frank Tipler estimate the odds of the evolution of the human genome (the total genetic composition of an individual) by chance to be on the order of 4-360 (110,000) which is another incomprehensibly large number.
+Professors John Barrow and Frank Tipler estimate the odds of the evolution of the human genome (the total genetic composition of an individual) by chance to be between 4 to the negative 180th power, to the 110,000th power, and 4 to the negative 360th power, to the 110,000th power which is another incomprehensibly large number.

 Professor Vera Kistiakowski (professor of physics at the Massachusetts Institute of Technology): “The exquisite order displayed by our scientific understanding of the physical world calls for the divine.”
 Robert Jastrow, the head of NASA's Goddard Institute for Space Studies, has called the intricate order and intelligibility of the universe the most powerful evidence for the existence of God "ever to come out of science."